DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-07-user-research-round-3-findings.md

 #### Supporting detail and evidence

-Most participants needed the purpose of the partner providers feature to be explained to them, to some extent, as the concept was not intuitive.
+Most participants needed the purpose of the partner providers feature to be explained to them, to different extents, as the concept was not intuitive.
 For example:

 - the majority did not see why they should need to add a provider as a partner before being able to assign a placement to that provider
 - some assumed that ‘partner providers’ were DfE’s partners rather than the school’s partners